vippsas/vipps-epayment-api/features/free-standing-card-payments.md

 The result of this request will contain a `redirectUrl` pointing to the card entry page.

 :::note
-The card entry page currently is not currently available in the test environment
+The card entry page currently is not currently available in the test environment.
 :::

 ![Enter card details](../images/vipps-ecom-pay-by-card-step2.png)